Agarwalchetan/GitMark/README.md

-# Advanced README Generator
+# GitMark - AI-Powered README Generator

-A comprehensive, AI-powered README generator that supports both public and private GitHub repositories with secure OAuth authentication.
+A comprehensive, AI-powered README generator that supports both public and private GitHub repositories.
+Generate professional documentation with the power of AI.

 ## Features

-- **GitHub OAuth Integration**: Secure authentication to access both public and private repositories
+- **Dual Repository Support**: Works with both public repositories (no auth required) and private repositories (OAuth)
+- **Beautiful UI/UX**: Modern design with light/dark theme toggle and responsive layout
 - **AI-Powered Content**: Uses Google Gemini API to generate contextually relevant README content
 - **Repository Analysis**: Automatically analyzes codebase structure and dependencies
 - **Customizable Sections**: Choose which sections to include in your README
-- **Live Preview**: Edit and preview generated content before saving
+- **Enhanced Preview**: Full-screen modal preview with markdown rendering and editing capabilities
 - **Direct Save**: Save generated READMEs directly to your GitHub repository
+- **Project Stats Integration**: Display GitHub stars and forks for the project

 ## Setup Instructions